Categorical Optimization with Bayesian Anchored Latent Trust Regions for Structural Design under High-Dimensional Uncertainty: Problem formulation

-The values which a categorical variable can take are called instances, or levels \cite{banker1986use}.
-In categorical structural optimization, these instances usually correspond to available engineering choices such as standard cross-section types selected from a design catalog.
+In categorical structural optimization, the admissible instances usually correspond to available engineering choices such as standard cross-section types selected from a design catalog.
 Each instance is described by a multi-dimensional discrete vector, and the components of this vector are the physical attributes of the corresponding design choice.
 Therefore, an available catalog can be represented as a finite set of points in a multi-dimensional attribute space.

+Let $e$ denote the number of categorical design variables.
+For the $i$-th categorical variable, its admissible catalog is denoted by